mark-magic/mark-magic/packages/website/docs/en/trans.md

 ## Next Steps

-If you are not satisfied with the quality of the translation, you can use human proofreading to improve the translation quality.
+Next, if you are not satisfied with the quality of the translation, you can use manual proofreading to improve the translation quality.